SonalPinto/kronos/README.md

 https://sonalpinto.github.io/kronos/

+# Integration

+All of the HDL for the Kronos core is located in the [rtl/core](https://github.com/SonalPinto/kronos/tree/master/rtl/core) directory, with the top design file being [`kronos_core.sv`](https://github.com/SonalPinto/kronos/blob/master/rtl/core/kronos_core.sv).

+Instantiation template and IO description at [docs/integration](https://sonalpinto.github.io/kronos/#/integration.md)

 # Status

 - The `kronos_core` is feature complete and RISC-V compliant.
 Pending testing of interrupt and `wfi` functionality.
 You can start using the core right now!
-- Documentation - in perpetual progress
-- Kronos-powered ArduinoCore - `icewing` -  platform in progress
+- Kronos-powered ArduinoCore -  platform in progress
-- **Goal**: icewing running Arduboy on the iCEBreaker.
+- **Goal**: Run Arduboy on the iCEBreaker.
 Custom loader to boot any game from a library on the onboard flash.
 Interface: 1 oled, 6 buttons and a piezo speaker.

 # License